yashisingh-ds/-SQLytics-for-Retail-SQL-Analytics-/README.md

 ## 📝 Project Overview

-In this project, I performed end-to-end data analysis on a simulated retail sales dataset using MySQL.
-The objective was to clean, explore, and analyze transactional data to extract valuable business insights, supporting data-driven decision-making for a retail strategy.
-This project applies essential SQL skills needed for real-world data analysis, demonstrating my readiness for data analyst positions.
+This project showcases an end-to-end data analysis workflow on a simulated retail sales dataset using MySQL.
+The primary goal is to derive actionable business insights from transactional data, such as sales patterns, product trends, and customer segments.
+Designed to simulate real-world analytics scenarios, the project demonstrates SQL proficiency, analytical thinking, and domain understanding expected from a Data Analyst in the retail or e-commerce sectors.

 ## 🎯 Key Objectives